windkh/node-red-contrib-telegrambot/README.md

 msg.payload.sentMessageId property.
 All flows that did not make any use of those special functions should snot be affected.

+Version 5.0.0

+Finally webhooks are supported now.
+The configuration node was changed so that the required properties for webhook can be configured.

 # Warning
 The nodes are tested with nodejs 8.11.1 and node-red 0.18.4.